TranDangKhoi/shopee-clone/README.md

   str.replace(/!|@|%|\^|\*|\(|\)|\+|\=|\<|\>|\?|\/|,|\.|\:|\;|\'|\"|\&|\#|\[|\]|~|\$|_|`|-|{|}|\||\\/g, "");
 ```

+### React-Router-Dom

+When you direct to a page which has the same header and footer component as your layout, the header and footer component won't be unmount, they just re-render

 ### Tailwind configuration

 I have overrided some of the Tailwind's styles, check it out right here: [tailwind.config.cjs](/tailwind.config.cjs)